Dr Rae Siilata

 PhD, MALangTchg, BEd, DipTESSOL, Dip Tchg

-Rae Siilata is a Lecturer in Biliteracy-Pasifika/TESSOL in the School of Curriculum and Pedagogy, Faculty of Education and Social Work.
+Rae Siilata is a Lecturer in Biliteracy-Pasifika Education/TESSOL in the School of Curriculum and Pedagogy, Faculty of Education and Social Work.

-Rae's recent research interests centre on effective language and literacy practice for Pasifika bilingual learners in primary schooling, and on professional learning and development (PLD) facilitation for linguistically and culturally responsive teaching and learning.
-In 2014 she completed her doctoral studies on Pasifika student success in English-medium education.
+Rae's recent research interests centre on effective bilingual and biliteracy practice for Pasifika learners in primary schooling, and on facilitation of teacher professional learning and development (PLD) in linguistically and culturally sustaining pedagogies.
+In 2014 she completed her doctoral studies on Pasifika learner success in English-medium education.